Saturday, 14 March 2020

 Moel Oernant 502.9m at SH 74223 34006

-Prior to this hill being included as a Submarilyn it was listed with an estimated c 138m of drop, based on the 503m summit height which is adjoined to a triangulation pillar and an estimated bwlch height of c 365m based on interpolation of 10m contouring between 360m – 370m.
-Its subsequent addition to Submarilyn status is due to contouring on the OS Maps website which has 5m contours at the bwlch area of this hill between 360m – 365m, with an estimated height for the bwlch being c 362m, and when coupled with the 503m summit height these values give this hill c 141m of drop.
+Prior to this hill being included as a Submarilyn it was listed with an estimated c 138m of drop, based on the 503m summit spot height adjoined to a triangulation pillar and an estimated c 365m bwlch height based on interpolation of 10m contouring between 360m – 370m that appear on the Ordnance Survey 1:50,000 Landranger and 1:25,000 Explorer map.
+Its subsequent addition to Submarilyn status is due to contouring on the OS Maps website which has 5m contours at the bwlch area of this hill between 360m – 365m, with interpolation giving an estimated c 362m bwlch height, and when coupled with the 503m summit height these values give this hill an estimated c 141m of drop.
 These details were sent to the list author; Alan Dawson, on the 2nd August 2019, and notification received via email on the 17th August 2019 that the drop for this hill was likely to exceed that required for Submarilyn status.
 Its Submarilyn status was subsequently confirmed via LIDAR analysis conducted by Aled Williams, resulting in a 502.9m summit height and a 362.2m bwlch height, with these values giving this hill 140.7m of drop.
 Welsh Marilyn total confirmed as 158 and Welsh Submarilyn total increases by one and confirmed as 25.

 When the TACit Tables booklet to The Hewitts and Marilyns of Wales was published in February 1997 this hill was listed as a Submarilyn with 140m of drop, based on the 442m summit height which is adjoined to a triangulation pillar and appears as a spot height on the Ordnance Survey 1:50,000 Landranger and 1:25,000 Explorer map, and the 302m spot height that appears on the bwlch area on the Ordnance Survey 1:25,000 Explorer map.
 Its subsequent deletion from Submarilyn status is due to contouring on the OS Maps website which has 5m contours at the bwlch area of this hill which are between 305m – 310m, with the position of the 302m spot height below the 305m contour line, indicating it is not positioned at the critical point of this bwlch.
 These details were sent to the list author; Alan Dawson, on the 8th October 2019, and notification that this hill had been deleted from Submarilyn status was received on the 16th October 2019, with a retrospective Hill Reclassification post published on Mapping Mountains.
-The summit of this hill was subsequently surveyed by Myrddyn Phillips and Aled Williams on the 30th December 2019 using a Trimble GeoXH 6000 resulting in a 441.7m height.
+The high point beside the triangulation pillar was subsequently surveyed by Myrddyn Phillips and Aled Williams on the 30th December 2019 using a Trimble GeoXH 6000 resulting in a 441.7m height.
+However, the latest available LIDAR relocates the summit by 66 metres away from the trig pillar and gives the hill a 441.9m summit height and a 305.05m bwlch height, with these values confirming the deletion of this hill from Submarilyn status with 136.9m of drop.
 Welsh Marilyn total confirmed as 158 and Welsh Submarilyn total decreases by one and confirmed as 24.

 Coed y Bwnydd 201.4m at SO 36613 06919